Nvdtn19/IDM-Activation-Script/README.md

   - Block the ```secure.internetdownloadmanager.com``` domain in the hosts file to prevent license check.
 The nags window is actually come from that domain.
 There should be no issues that affect IDM if that domain is blocked.
   - When the trial period is expired, IDM will try to load the nags from that domain and shows to the user.
 But since that domain is now blocked, IDM will failed to load it and instead, shows another nags popup, "Your browser may not open IDM website because an important system file is damaged on your computer.
 Repair this file?" everytime it tries to show the original nags.
   - So we have created an [IDM nags blocker script](https://github.com/Nvdtn19/IDM-Activation-Script/blob/main/block_idm_popup.ahk) that also auto hide this kind of nags!
   - The script will download [AutoHotkey](https://www.autohotkey.com/) if it is not already presented, since the nags blocker requires it to work properly.
-And then configure to make the popup blocker script always run in the background, so it can track and block any kinds of annoying IDM popups, including
+And then configure to make the popup blocker script always run in the background, so it can track and block any kinds of annoying IDM popups, including registration, trial expiration, host file warning, and "IDM is exiting" popups.

 #### v1.2